Plants to Use in Lawn Replacements

 About Lawn Replacements

 Lawn replacements are when you remove typical turfgrass and replace it with groundcover plants, mulch, or other garden plants.
-It is commonly done in areas where water restrictions have prevented homeowners from keeping their current lawn, which may consume high levels of water.
+It is commonly done in areas where water restrictions have made lawn care difficult and prevented homeowners from keeping their current yard, which may consume high levels of water.

 In addition to saving on water bills, lawn replacements use fewer chemicals and take less energy to maintain once the new lawn or garden is established.
 Homeowners may also find better enjoyment in having a garden around their home instead of an open, grassy space.